KhizarAziz/occupancy-model-training/README.md

-# FastApi Boilerplate code to serve smart building ML model
+# Boilerplate code to train, serve and monitor smart building ML model solution
-This is a POC FastAPI application that calculates occupancy status of a room based on environmental values (light, temperature, humidty, CO2 etc).
+This is a POC application that calculates occupancy status of a room based on environmental values (light, temperature, humidty, CO2 etc).

 ## Setup & Run